harshitsarda/Ads-recommender/README.md

 README for Face Extraction and Performance Score Dataset Creation

 This project is just run on 10 videos because of computational constraints.
-Please take into account **Overview**
+Please take into account.

+**Overview**
 This project processes a set of videos stored in the videos directory to extract the most prominent face from each video, saves these faces as images, and creates a dataset with the average performance scores associated with the faces.
 The project uses a file naming convention like video_<index>_perf_<performance>.mp4 to identify and process the videos.